Field Forms

 The body’s interface with the Field

-Field Forms describe how attention organizes itself through the body once Presence is already here.
+Field Forms describe how the body participates once Presence is already here.

 Both belong here.